CluckeyMcCormick/fictional-guacamole/FicGuac/special_effects/particles/README.md

 To maximize the reusage of material resources, we have a few custom resources and a scene.

 First, we have `ParticleReadySpatialMaterial`, which is a `SpatialMaterial` extended with extra fields.
 These extra fields allow us to group the visual information - the pass meshes and particle size hints - with the visual information in the `SpatialMaterial` resource.
+The `ParticleReadyShaderMaterial` provides a shader-based alternative, for those so inclined.

-Next, we need to bind the `ParticleReadySpatialMaterial` together with a behavior-describing `ParticleMaterial` or `ShaderMaterial`.
+Next, we need to bind the `ParticleReady(Spatial/Shader)Material` together with a behavior-describing `ParticleMaterial` or `ShaderMaterial`.
 For that, we have the `ScalableParticleBlueprint`.
 It also includes some extra fields that control both overall particle system visuals and behavior.

 Finally, the `ScalableParticleBlueprint` is used to instantiate a `ScalableParticleEmitter`.
 This particle emitter can then be scaled to emit particles over a given area.

 ## Directories

+### Complete Systems
+Home directory for complete particle system scenes, which exist outside of this whole scalable-particle architecture.

 ### Particle Materials
 Home directory for our `ParticleMaterial` resources.

 ### Particle Ready
-Home directory for our `ParticleReadySpatialMaterial` custom resources.
+Home directory for our `ParticleReadySpatialMaterial` and `ParticleReadyShaderMaterial` custom resources.

 ### Scalable Blueprints
 Home directory for our `ScalableParticleBlueprint` custom resources.